hamedmoosaei/WorldOfTransactions/README.md

 # A perfect combination of MVVM + RxSwift

-World Of PayBack is a sample swift app that has a list of transactions with the ability to filter on the list
+World Of PayBack is a sample swift app that has a list of transactions with the ability to filter the list